corb555/ColorReliefEditor/docs/readme.md

    ```shell
    ColorReliefEditor
    ```
-2. **Project Tab** - Create New Project:
-   - To start a new project, click New in the Project Tab.
-A dialog will appear where you can specify the project folder location.
-A sample color ramp and settings file will be automatically generated within this folder.
-3. **Elevation Tab** - Add Digital Elevation files:
-   - Click on **Download**.
-This will bring you to the EarthExplorer
+   - Click on New to create a new project
-   - Select Digital Elevation under the Data Sets tab and choose GMTED2010.
-Download  gmted_mea files for your area.
-   - In your system's Finder/File Manager, go to Downloads, drag and drop the TIF files to the blue box labelled _Drag Elevation
-     File Here_.
-4. **Hillshade Tab** - Tune Hillshade parameters:
-    - Try different Shading Algorithms and Z Factor settings.
-    - Click Preview to see a preview.
-The first time this is run may take a long time.
-5. **Color Tab** - Tune color parameters:
-    - Try different Color and Elevations settings.
+   - In Elevation tab: download elevation files and drag and drop them here
-    - Click Preview to see a preview.
+   - In Hillshade and Color tab: Edit settings and click Preview to review
-6. **Relief Tab** - Generate final full size image:
-    - Click Create to generate a full size image
+   - In Relief tab:  click Create to create a full size merge of hillshade and color relief
-    - Click View to view the image in QGIS or GIMP
-    - Click Publish to copy the file to "Publish To" destination

 ## License